maximzabuti/futures2/README.md

 # Exercises on Scala Futures

-Based on original idea of [Avraham Rosenzweig](https://github.com/avrahamr)
+Based on an original idea of [Avraham Rosenzweig](https://github.com/avrahamr)

 ## Introduction